skip to main content

 Repeat this step until you have 3 sub-topics with 3-4 supporting sentences each.

 You can decide how students will do this: individually, in pairs, or in groups.
 You can let the students choose how to be grouped if you'd like.
-(Note: There's a note on sharing the board in the 'How-to' section of this lesson plan.)
+(Note: There's a note on sharing the board for collaboration in the 'How-to' section of this lesson plan.)

 Students can share their finished mind maps with each other, upload them onto your LMS, project them in front of the class, or a bunch of different ways.
 (See the 'How-to' section.)